AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 So until here we are taking input ('I' and 'Am') and converting them to embeddings(numerical representations), i.e Encoder receiving the vectors as Input

-Three things introduce here, Queries, Keys and Values., keeping in mind it  will be able to focus and relate the data, objective here is very simple, how it will be able to focus on many words and even in that case it does not fail.
+Next three things introduce, Queries, Keys and Values., keeping in mind it  will be able to focus and relate the data, objective here is very simple, how it will be able to focus on many words and even in that case it does not fail.

 Convert this data into Queries, Key and Values.

 ![initalkeyquery](https://github.com/AshishVGajbhiye/AttentionIsAllYouNeed/assets/53076609/9ef8790a-8822-4aaf-a883-6a96555615cf)

-lets define weight vector  for queries k and values.
-Initally these weights will be a random and then they will be trained, deriving this neural networkd as a function.
+lets define weight vector  for queries, key and values.

+Initally these weights will be a random and then they will be trained, deriving this neural network as a function.
 Weight will learn the relationship in back propogation by minimising the loss.